Paige Howard

 Paige Carlyle Howard (born February 5, 1985) is an American actress.

-She is a sister of actress Bryce Dallas Howard and daughter of director and actor Ron Howard.
+Early life

+Paige Carlyle Howard was born on February 5, 1985, in Los Angeles, California to writer Cheryl (née Alley) Howard and actor-director Ron Howard.
+She has a twin sister Jocelyn Howard, an elder sister, actress Bryce Dallas Howard, and a younger brother.
+Through her father, Paige is a granddaughter of actors Rance Howard and Jean Speegle Howard, as well as a niece of actor Clint Howard.

 Education

 Howard attended New York University's Tisch School of the Arts.

 Career

-Howard made her professional stage debut at the Vineyard Theatre in New York City, playing the title character in J. M. Barrie's play Mary Rose which was directed by Tina Landau.
+Howard made her professional stage debut at the Vineyard Theatre in New York City, playing the title character in J. M. Barrie's play Mary Rose, which was directed by Tina Landau.

 After guest-starring roles on TV shows Medium and 90210, Howard made her feature film debut as Sue O’Malley in the 2009 comedy Adventureland.
 She then followed with a lead role on the web series stalkTALK, and starring roles in the indie comedies Virgin Alexander and Cheesecake Casserole, as well as the psychological thriller The Employer opposite Malcolm McDowell.
 Howard won Best Supporting Actress at the Los Angeles Movie Awards in 2013 for her role in The Employer.